 I'm disappointed with the lack of support from my flight "audience."
 At the very least, I was hoping the 2 parents behind me with the crazy toddler would pull me aside to see if I was okay.

-I'm sad that a woman, and a woman of color doesn't see that we all need to stick together as women, no matter what.
+I'm sad that a woman doesn't see that we all need to stick together as women, no matter what.
 I mean, COME ON!

 I'm sad that I got so sad and angry next to my girl.